Venture-Miner/nfboost-backoffice/docs/event-management/events/rounds/scouts.md

 ![1](/img/printevento.png)

-Selecting the CSGO Championship Event, the backoffice user simply clicks on the "Sliders" button on the right side of the Settings button.
+Selecting the CSGO Championship Event, the backoffice user simply clicks "Sliders" button on the right side of the Settings button.

 ![1](/img/printround.png)